MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ```

 > [!NOTE]
 > The **currentPlayerId** is undefined in this handler.
-If the Room property was changed from the client, you may use the "args" argument, and refer to the **UserId** to acquire the player in charge.
+If the room property was changed from the client, you may use the "args" argument, and refer to the **UserId** to acquire the player in charge.

 You may acquire additional data about the event using "args" argument.
-The example of "args" payload is shown below.
+The example of args payload is shown below.

 ```javascript
 {